conceptcartography/conceptcartography/docs/concepts/epistemic-oppression.md

   as an unwarranted infringement on the epistemic agency of knowers.
-Epistemic agency, in this analysis, refers to the ability to utilize persuasively shared epistemic resources within a given community of knowers in order to participate in knowledge production and, if required, the revision of those same resources." ([Dotson, 2014,
+Epistemic agency, in this analysis, refers to the ability to utilize persuasively shared epistemic resources within a given community of knowers in order to participate in knowledge production and, if required, the revision of those same resources."
+(Dotson, 2014,
   p.
-115])'
+115)'
 examples:
 - description: suppression and lack of uptake of black feminist thought
-  year: ''
 relations: []
 ---